dreasysnail/dreasysnail.github.io/_pages/about.md

 I am serving as one of the organization committee members in ACL 2020.
 I have served as a senior Program committee for AAAI 2019.
 I received NeurIPS 2019 top reviewer awards.

-***Please send me an [email](mailto:yizzhang@microsoft.com) with your latest CV if you are a senior PhD student working on natural language generation and looking for an internship in spring 2021***
+***Please send me an [email](mailto:yizzhang@microsoft.com) with your latest CV if you are a senior PhD student working on natural language generation or adversarial attacking and looking for an internship in spring 2021***

 My recent research focuses on below topics: